Entering the European market for handwoven rugs

 Sustainability

-- Sedex: this membership organisation strives to improve working conditions in global sourcing chains.
-It offers a collaborative platform where you can share information on your ethical and labour standards with (potential) buyers, based on a Self-Assessment Questionnaire (SAQ).
+- Sedex: a membership organisation striving to improve working conditions in global sourcing chains.
+The platform lets you share your sustainability performance based on a self-assessment.
+You can also get SMETA-audited.

 Tips:

 - Optimise your sustainability performance.
-Reading up on the issues included in the initiatives such as BSCI and ETI will give you an idea of what to focus on.
+Study the issues included in initiatives such as BSCI and ETI to learn what to focus on.

-- If you can show your sustainability performance, this may be a competitive advantage.
-For instance with a self-assessment like the BSCI Producer Self-Assessment and Sedex’ SAQ, or a code of conduct such as the ETI base code.
+- If you can show your sustainability performance, this may give you a competitive advantage.
+For example, ITC’s Green Performance Toolkit helps small textile businesses assess and track their environmental performance and identify improvement areas.
+You can also use a code of conduct like the ETI base code.

-- For more information, see our special study on sustainability and our webinar on the sustainable transition in apparel and home textiles.
+- For more information, see our study on sustainability in HDHT, our tips to go green and become socially responsible, and our webinars on sustainability in the European HDHT market, sustainable innovations for your HDHT business and the sustainable transition in apparel and home textiles.

 Labelling

 The most important information on the product labels of handwoven rugs is composition, size, origin and care labelling.
 Your buyer will further specify what information they need on the product labels or on the item itself, such as logos or ‘made in’ information.
 This is part of the order specifications.
-It is common in Europe to use EAN or barcodes on the product label.
-For more information, please refer to the labelling-specific rules under the Textile Regulation.
+In Europe, EAN or barcodes are commonly used on the product label.
+For more information, please refer to the Textile Regulation.

 Packaging specifications